terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_nat_rule.html.markdown

   * `NO_DNAT` prevents external IP translation
   * `SNAT` translates an internal IP to an external IP and is used for outbound traffic
   * `NO_SNAT` prevents internal IP translation
-  * `REFLEXIVE` (VCD 10.3+)  is also known as Stateless NAT.
+  * `REFLEXIVE` (VCLOUD 10.3+)  is also known as Stateless NAT.
 This translates an internal IP to an external IP and vice versa.
 The number of internal addresses should be exactly the same as that of external addresses.
 * `external_address` (Optional) The external address for the NAT Rule.
 This must be supplied as a single IP or Network CIDR.
 For a `DNAT` rule, this is the external facing IP Address for incoming traffic.
 For an `SNAT` rule, this is the